Mattral/Fine-Tuning-using-LoRA-and-SFT/README.md

 The [TRL library](https://github.com/huggingface/trl) has some classes for Supervised Fine-Tuning (SFT), making it accessible and straightforward.
 The classes permit the integration of LoRA configurations, facilitating its seamless adoption.
 It is worth highlighting that this process also serves as the first step for Reinforcement Learning with Human Feedback (RLHF), a topic we will explore in detail later in the course.

 ## Spinning Up a Virtual Machine for Finetuning on GCP Compute Engine
 Cloud GPUs availability today is very scarse as they are used a lot for several deep learning applications.
-Few people know that CPUs can be actually used to finetune LLMs through various optimizations and that’s what we’ll be doing in these lessons when doing SFT.
+Few people know that CPUs can be actually used to finetune LLMs through various optimizations and that’s what we’ll be doing in these repos when doing SFT.

-Let’s login to our Google Cloud Platform account and create a [Compute Engine](https://cloud.google.com/compute) instance (see the “Course Introduction” lesson for instructions).
+Let’s login to our Google Cloud Platform account and create a [Compute Engine](https://cloud.google.com/compute) instance (see the “Course Introduction” repo for instructions).
 You can choose between different [machine types](https://cloud.google.com/compute/docs/cpu-platforms).
 Here, we trained the model on the latest CPU generation from 4th Generation Intel® Xeon® Scalable Processors (formerly known as Intel® Sapphire Rapids).
 This architecture features an integrated accelerator designed to enhance the performance of training deep learning models.
 Intel® Advanced Matrix Extension (AMX) empowers the training of models with BF16 precision during the training process, allowing for half-precision training on the latest Xeon® Scalable processors.
 Additionally, it introduces an INT8 data type for the inference process, leading to a substantial acceleration in processing speed.
 Reports suggest a tenfold increase in performance when utilizing PyTorch for both training and inference processes.

 Follow the instructions in the course introduction to spin up a VM with Compute Engine with high-end Intel® CPUs.
 Once you have your virtual machine up, you can SSH into it.